Tagging and graffiti

 What sentence am I likely to get for tagging?

-However, you may qualify for diversion or be able to get a discharge without conviction, or the judge may order you come up for sentence if called upon within a set time, usually six or nine months (this is sometimes called a “suspended” sentence).
+However, you may qualify for diversion (where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions) or be able to get a discharge without conviction, or the judge may order you come up for sentence if called upon within a set time, usually six or nine months (this is sometimes called a “suspended” sentence).

 As the tagging gets more extensive and serious, a community-based sentence like community work might be imposed.